 What is devolution in Greater Manchester?

-Devolution is the decentralisation of public services, meaning those public services are run locally rather than nationally.
+Devolution means public services are run locally rather than nationally.
 That’s good news for Greater Manchester.
 It means we can make our own decisions about how we take care of the 2.8 million people living in our ten boroughs – because local people know what our region needs.

 The devolution of our health and social care means we can join up services to work better, and build those services around the individual and the community.
 It’s giving us the chance to tackle some of the biggest issues affecting our health, in the best way for our ten boroughs.

 Greater Manchester’s health is poorer than the national average.
-How will devolution tackle this?
+How is devolution tackling this?

 The key to improving our health across our ten boroughs is, in many ways, improving the way we live.